| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 will discuss our fees with you at our first meeting and provide you with

-g.
+another document outlining our fee policies. g.
 The degree of cooperation and agreement between you

 and your spouse (and your spouse’s lawyer too!) regarding matters of child